fderepas/unix_memo/debug_probe.md

 In case ```/dev/ttyACM0``` does not show up when plugging the probe, make sure the [CDC ACM driver](https://github.com/torvalds/linux/blob/master/drivers/usb/class/cdc-acm.c) is present.
 The line ```CONFIG_USB_ACM=m``` should be present in ```.config``` when compiling the kernel.

-# On a Raspberry Pi 3 or 4
+# Raspberry Pi 3 or 4

 We use the UART port on the probe that we connect to the following GPIO pins as shown in the photo below.